RustyTake-Off/aks-terraform-pipeline/README.md

 ## [Projects](https://github.com/RustyTake-Off/projects)

-[Project] - Create AKS in terraform and deploy it using Azure DevOps with a custom pipelines.
+Create AKS in terraform and deploy it using Azure DevOps with a custom pipelines.

 ## Prerequisites